niente010/MDEF_website/docs/term1/TheMachineParadox.md

 ## **Testing**

-After the disassembly process, we meticulously examined each individual component.
+After the disassembly process, we meticulously ==examined each individual component==.
 Utilizing a precision lab power supply and a high-resolution multimeter, we conducted comprehensive tests to determine the optimal voltage required for each component's functionality.

 ## **Results**

-- ==HOW MANY MOTORS DID YOU FIND INSIDE?==
-    Five motors - they are used to move the extruder in the three axis to permit printing in 3D space.
+- ==HOW MANY MOTORS DID YOU FIND INSIDE?== Five motors used to move the extruder in the three axis to permit printing in 3D space.
 ‍
 - ==DOES IT CONTAIN A COMPUTER OR MICROCONTROLLER?== Yes, an Arduino board and a RAMPS.
 ‍
-- ==DID YOU FIND ANY SENSORS?=
-    Yes, temperature sensors.
+- ==DID YOU FIND ANY SENSORS?== Yes, temperature sensors.

 ## **Conclusions**